AQUAiTE/Hyperskill-Project-Collection/Cinema-Room-REST-Service/README.md

 ## Learned From Each Stage:

 ### Stage 1:
+* Setup, build, and run a Java Spring Boot application hosted on a local port
 * Create and use an `@RestController` class that exposes and responds to a GET endpoint request
 * Use `@Autowired` to automatically create the Cinema Theater in the Controller